 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-Road asset management system is being implementated.
-Equipment and data are to be installed and collected in 2017.
+Road asset management system enhanced: Equipment and software management system were installed and operational.

 |Summary of Environmental and Social Aspects|